Quantized flag manifolds and non-restricted modules over quantum groups at roots of unity: Introduction

 The organization of this paper is as follows.
 In Section 2 we introduce basic notation on the quantized enveloping algebras and the quantized coordinate algebras.
-In Section 3 we recall fundamental results on the quantized flag manifold and $D$-modules on it in the situation where the parameter $q$ is specialized to an arbitrary non-zero complex number.
-We assume that $q$ is specialized to an $\ell$-th root of 1 starting from Section 4.
-In Section 4 we recall the structure theorem for the center of the quantized enveloping algebra.
+In Section 3 and 4 we recall fundamental results on the quantized flag manifold and $D$-modules on it in the situation where the parameter $q$ is specialized to an arbitrary non-zero complex number.
+We assume that $q$ is specialized to an $\ell$-th root of 1 starting from Section 5.
+In Section 5 we recall the structure theorem for the center of the quantized enveloping algebra.
 We also give a formula concerning the action the Harish-Chandra center on the tensor product of a $U_\zeta(\Gg)$-module and an integrable module over the Lusztig type quantized enveloping algebra.
 This is an analogue of Kostant's result on the tensor product of a $\Gg$-module and a finite-dimensional $\Gg$-module.
 This plays essential role in the investigation of the translation functor.
-In Section 5 we use Frobenius morphism $\Fr:\CB_\zeta\to\CB$ to reformulate results on $D$-modules on $\CB_\zeta$ using $\GD$-modules and $\sD$-modules.
-In Section 6 we recall the Beilinson-Bernstein type correspondence given in \cite{T2}, \cite{T3}.
-In Section 7 we formulate a torus equivariant version of the correspondence.
-In Section 8 after recalling the notion of the exotic sheaves we give a proof of the main theorem.
+In Section 6 we use Frobenius morphism $\Fr:\CB_\zeta\to\CB$ to reformulate results on $D$-modules on $\CB_\zeta$ using $\GD$-modules and $\sD$-modules.
+In Section 7 we recall the Beilinson-Bernstein type correspondence given in \cite{T2}, \cite{T3}.
+In Section 8 we formulate a torus equivariant version of the correspondence.
+In Section 9 after recalling the notion of the exotic sheaves we give a proof of the main theorem.
 An essential role is played by the wall crossing functor which is closely related to the translation functor.
-In Section 9 we explain how we can deduce Lusztig's conjecture on non-restricted representations from the main theorem.
-In Appendix we give a brief account of certain results for quantized partial flag manifolds.
+In Section 10 we explain how we can deduce Lusztig's conjecture on non-restricted representations from the main theorem.

 If $R$ is a ring, we denote its center by $Z(R)$.
 We also denote by $\Mod(R)$ (resp.\ $\Mod^r(R)$) the category of left (resp.\ right) $R$-modules.
 Its subcategory consisting of finitely generated left (resp.\ right) $R$-modules is denoted by $\modu(R)$ (resp.\ $\modu^r(R)$).